 Step 1.
-For k = 1,..., K, maximize the utility under the uniform price system, where a consumer faces the single unit price P_k and its corresponding virtual income Q_k.
-As the solution and maximum, we obtain Y_k and V_k (k = 1,..., K), respectively.
+For each k-th block (k = 1, ..., K), maximize the utility under the uniform price system, where a consumer faces the single unit price P_k and its corresponding virtual income Q_k .
+As the solution and maximum, we obtain the demand function Y_k and the indirect utility function V_k , respectively.